ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* description_changed

 Status boolean.
 Set to true if the object’s description has been changed.
-Write only property
+Write only property.

 <a id="compolyx.plot_data.PlotData.display_data_create"></a>